 Capitalism as bondage: or Law, freedom and economic life

-Karl Marx Manifesto of the Communist Party
+Karl Marx and Frederich Engles Manifesto of the Communist Party

 Is our desire to be happy making us unfree?
 Can we be free and happy?
 What is the relationship between freedom and happiness?